chasenicholl/boto3m/README.md

 # Boto 3 - M(ultiprocessing) extension.

-Boto3m(ultiprocessing) is a simple extension to the Boto3 AWS SDK to support multiprocess downloading and uploading.
+Boto3m(ultiprocessing) is a simple extension to the Boto3 AWS SDK to support multiprocess downloading (and uploading coming soon).

-With support for downloading and uploading objects by folders and keys.
+With support for downloading (and uploading coming soon) objects by folders and keys.

 ### Requirements

 Obviously `boto3` is required.
 Python >= 3.5 is recommended.
-Come on people.
-Lets move on from 2.7.
+(Come on people, lets move on from 2.7)

 ```
 $ pip install boto3